massoncheg/forgejo-docs/docs/user/agit-support.md

   - `<branch>`: The target branch that a Pull Request should be merged against **(required)**
   - `<session>`: The local branch that should be submitted remotely. **If left empty,** the currently checked out branch will be submitted by default, however, you **must** use `topic`.
 - `-o <topic|title|description|force-push>`: Push options
-  - `topic`: Topic.
-Under the hood, this is just a branch. **If left empty,** `<session>`, if present, will be used instead.
+  - `topic`: Essentially an identifier. **If left empty,** the value of `<session>`, if present, will also be used for the topic.
 Otherwise, Forgejo will return an error.
 If you want to push additional commits to a Pull Request that was created using AGit, you **must** use the same topic.
   - `title`: Title of the Pull Request. **If left empty,** the first line of the first new Git commit will be used instead.
   - `description`: Description of the Pull Request.
   - `force-push`: Necessary when rebasing, amending or [retroactively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
 Otherwise, a new Pull Request will be opened, **even if you use the same topic**.

----

 Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing Pull Request.